MarikenvdVelden/Replication-Hackathons/Mini-Hackathon2.md

 ![](Mini-Hackathon2_files/figure-gfm/unnamed-chunk-6-2.png)<!-- -->

-Finally, see in which years certain topics were more prevelent.
+Finally, see in which years (for the Guardian data) or months (for the AmCAT data) certain topics were more prevelent.

 ![](Mini-Hackathon2_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->![](Mini-Hackathon2_files/figure-gfm/unnamed-chunk-7-2.png)<!-- -->